June 26, 2020

 A huge advantage of the centralized training model is consistency.
-The organization can be sure that methodologies and content are standardized, not a case of each department or branch doing their own thing.
+The organization can be sure that methodologies and content are standardized, not a case of each department or branch organizing their own thing.
 This better ensures that overall training goals are met effectively and a better training ROI is achieved.

 On the downside, this consistency does not allow for flexibility.
-People learn differently, and all the employees of a single organization are not always in the same working conditions.
+People learn differently, and all the learners of a single organization are not always in the same working conditions.
 For example, the sales team of a pharmaceutical company might feel that having to do “X” hours of in-house training cuts into their earning capacity since it keeps them off the road.

 Thus, one of the challenges of centralized training is keeping things the same while allowing for the different needs of individuals, departments, and branches.

-Of all the training models and theories, this one is unusual because it originated in sports rather than directly in business.
-The sports trainers and therapists focus on what can be done with the body or what needs to be fixed in order to allow the body to regain lost function.
+Of all the training plan models and theories, this one is unusual because it originated in sports rather than directly in business.
+The sports trainers and therapists focus on what can be with the body or what needs to be fixed in order to allow the body to regain lost function.
 So, functional training is geared towards action and behavior rather than knowledge and theory.

 One of the best examples of a functional model training program is the Business-embedded Model.

 As I mentioned above, this training model is a type of functional model training program.
 Its purpose is to make sure the training aligns with the strategies, needs, and vision of the organization.
 Since the business-embedded model is completely customer-centric—all participants are seen as customers—it is a preferred model for organizations in the service industry sector.

 Glad you asked!
 The 5 phases of training in this training model are: